Research and Conference Information

-Aisthesis is a cross-disciplinary journal of works from Honors students from universities all around the country.
-The journal accepts research projects, essays, poetry, fictional stories, photographs, graphic art, etc. from every major and discipline of Honors students like you, who are either current Honors students or students enrolling in Honors classes.
-Aisthesis offers an excellent opportunity for undergraduate students to be published in a respectable student journal, which looks great on a resume as well as a mark of personal achievement and pride.
+Aisthesis Honors Journal is a cross-disciplinary selection of work from Honors students around the country.
+The journal accepts research projects, essays, poetry, fictional stories, photographs, graphic art, etc. from every major and discipline of Honors students like you, who are either current Honors students or enrolling in Honors classes.
+Aisthesis offers an excellent opportunity for undergraduate students to be published in a respectable, student-produced journal, providing a mark of personal achievement and pride.

 Journal of First-Year Honors Composition Submissions

-The Journal of Firs-Year Honors Composition (FYHC) solicits contributions from FYHC student writers, teachers, course directors, writing program administrators, and interested others.
+The Journal of First-Year Honors Composition (FYHC) solicits contributions from FYHC student writers, teachers, course directors, writing program administrators, and interested others.